wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 **Common file system**

-You can make copy of the `/usr/share/nginx/html/wallarm_blocked.html` under a new name wherever you want (NGINX should have read permission there) including the same folder.
+You can make a copy of the `/usr/share/nginx/html/wallarm_blocked.html` under a new name wherever you want (NGINX should have read permission there) including the same folder.

 **Docker container**

-To modify sample blocking page or provide your own custom from scratch, you can use Docker's [bind mount](https://docs.docker.com/storage/bind-mounts/) functionality.
-When using it, your page and NGINX configuration file from your host machine are copied to the container and then referenced with the originals, so that if you change files on the host machine, their copies will be synchronized and vise versa.
+To modify the sample blocking page or provide your own custom from scratch, you can use Docker's [bind mount](https://docs.docker.com/storage/bind-mounts/) functionality.
+When using it, your page and NGINX configuration file from your host machine are copied to the container and then referenced with the originals, so that if you change files on the host machine, their copies will be synchronized and vice versa.

-Therefore, to modify sample blocking page or provide your own, do the following:
+Therefore, to modify the sample blocking page or provide your own, do the following:

-1. Before first run, [prepare](#copy) your modified `wallarm_blocked_renamed.html`.
+1. Before the first run, [prepare](#copy) your modified `wallarm_blocked_renamed.html`.
 1. Prepare NGINX configuration file with the path to your blocking page.
-See [Configuration examples →](#configuration-examples)
+See [configuration example](#path-to-the-htm-or-html-file-with-the-blocking-page-and-error-code) below.
 1. Run the container [mounting](../installation-docker-en.md#run-the-container-mounting-the-configuration-file) the prepared blocking page and configuration file.
 1. If you need later to update your blocking page in a running container, on the host machine, change the referenced `wallarm_blocked_renamed.html` then restart NGINX in the container.

 **Ingress controller**

-To modify sample blocking page or provide your own, do the following:
+To modify the sample blocking page or provide your own, do the following:

 1. [Prepare](#copy) your modified `wallarm_blocked_renamed.html`.
 1. [Create ConfigMap from the file](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-configmaps-from-files) `wallarm_blocked_renamed.html`.